aroberge/reeborg/docs/begin_py_en/_build/html/_sources/refine1.txt

 #.
 Turn left when facing a wall.
 #.
 Repeat steps 2 and 3 until we find the token we had put down.

-Take you time to think about the above algorithm.
+Take your time to think about the above algorithm.
 Then, consider this solution in code::

     put("token")